Samheeta-m/Kafka-Real-Time-Data-Engineering-Project/README.md

 This project simulates a **real-time data engineering pipeline** using **Apache Kafka** and **AWS**.

 A Python-based producer streams stock market data into Kafka topics, while a consumer processes the data and stores it in **Amazon S3** for downstream analytics.
-The project was built as a **hands-on learning exercise** to understand streaming data pipelines and their operational aspects.
+The project was built as a **hands-on learning exercise** to understand streaming data pipelines and their operational aspects.**Business framing:** similar pipelines power real-time recommendation engines, live pricing updates, and user behaviour tracking in consumer tech platforms.

 ---